jasp-stats/jasp-desktop/Resources/Help/analyses/mlregressionrandomforest.md

 - n(Train): The number of observations in the training set.
 - n(Validation): The number of observations in the validation set (enabled when model is optimized).
 - n(Test): The number of observations in the test set.
-- Validation MSE: The mean squared error on the validation set (enabled when model is optimized).
+- Validation MSE: The MSE on the validation set (enabled when model is optimized).
-- Test set MSE: The mean squared error on the test set.
+- Test set MSE: The MSE on the test set.
-- OOB Error: The out-of-bag mean squared accuracy on the test set.
+- OOB Error: The out-of-bag MSE on the test set.

 ### References
 -------